JSmith-LDG/3D-Virtual-Pet/README.md

 ## Lessons

 - Measure first.
 I spent two days convinced the rasterizer was slow.
 It wasn't.
 The profiler said vertex transform was 237 ms. I didn't believe it.
 I ran the profiler three more times.
 Then I fixed it.
-- SIMD is not always SIMD.
-The ESP32-S3 has vector instructions.
-Great!
-Except they're 8/16-bit integer only.
-I spent a morning reading the ISA manual before accepting I couldn't use them.
-That morning saved me a week of wasted work.
+- I assumed SIMD would save me.
+It didn't.
+ESP32-S3 vector instructions are integer only.
+My entire pipeline is float.
 - Memory hierarchy matters more than clock speed.
 PSRAM is 3-4x slower than SRAM for random access.
 I put the framebuffer in PSRAM because 8 MB >> 512 KB.
 The stuttering was immediate and confusing.
 Moving it back to SRAM fixed it.
 I still don't fully understand the bus arbitration.
 - Shipping is a feature.
 60 FPS is achievable.
 34 FPS is shipped.
 I keep telling myself I'll go back and optimize the room geometry cache.
 I probably won't.
 - Dual-core is easy to describe, hard to balance.
 Core 1 spends most of the frame waiting.
 The win was reducing Core 0's work, not balancing the cores.
 I spent a week trying to make them "even" before realizing that was the wrong goal.